Formless Solutions

 • Teams need shared language for AI-assisted work.

-• Managers need clearer ways to evaluate AI-supported outputs.
+• Managers need clearer habits for reviewing AI-supported outputs.

-• Workshops should connect directly to daily tasks and follow-up habits.
+• Workshops should connect directly to daily work.

 Who it serves